tonghuikang/blog/_posts/2022-11-13-resume-comment-template.md

 Candidates should not dilute the message that they have solid industrial experience with other items.

 ```
-Consider having only industrial work experience in the experience section.
+Given that you have three strong internships, I suggest you move your teaching assistant / research assistant roles to a "Teaching and Research" section.
+Consider having only industry work experience in the experience section.
 (Move <item> to the <project> section)
 ```

 The reader wants to know a sequence of companies you worked at.